CrossSectionsLHC/TopPartners_SingleProduction/singleB/README.md

 ===============================================================================================

-The PDF used is CTEQ6L (to be updated)
+The PDF used is CTEQ6L
+The renormalisation and factorisation scales have been set on an event-by-event basis following the MG algorithm, and the systematics have been calculated varying the central value in the range 1/2 to 2.
-We use a minimal generation cut of ptj > 1 GeV , j = g,u,d,s,c
+We use a minimal generation cut of ptj > 1 GeV, where j = g,u,d,s,c